andiksetyawan/svc-with-grpc-gateway/README.md

  go mod tidy
 ```

-After all installed properly, because this project we using opentelemetry (jaeger + prometheus) for tracing and metrics, Run otelcollector, jaeger and prometheus server using docker-compose:
+After all installed properly, because this project we use opentelemetry collector (jaeger + prometheus) for tracing and metrics, so Run the otelcollector, jaeger and prometheus servers using docker-compose:

 ```docker-compose -f deploy/docker-compose/docker-compose.yaml up```